Uptown Theater (Philadelphia)

 The Uptown Theater is an Art Deco building situated in Philadelphia, Pennsylvania.
 It was constructed in 1927 and was designed by the Philadelphia-based architectural firm Magaziner, Eberhard & Harris.
 The theatre is located on 2240 N. Broad Street.
 It became a major venue on the Chitlin' Circuit from 1951 to 1978.
 In 1982, it was listed on the National Register of Historic Places.

 In the 1980s, the theater was repurposed as a church, but was later abandoned in 1991 following extensive weather damage.
-In 2001, the Uptown Entertainment and Development Corporation bought the building with plans for renovation.
+In 2006, the Uptown Entertainment and Development Corporation bought the building with plans for renovation.

-Beginnings
+History

 The Uptown Theater, located in Philadelphia, began operation on February 16, 1929.
 Designed to accommodate the emerging "talkies" produced by Warner Brothers, the venue featured 2,040 seats and spanned 50,000 square feet.
 Architect Louis Magaziner crafted the building with a richly decorated interior and included four floors of office space above the auditorium.
 The design incorporated stained glass, high ceilings, and terracotta detailing.
 During this period, as the industrial age reached its height in the United States, a wave of European immigrants settled in North Philadelphia, moving into newly constructed row houses in the area.

 In addition to the new immigrants, North Philadelphia also became the home to many fashionable mansions of the upper and upper-middle class.
 Executives from nearby factories lived in Victorian brownstones, some with turrets and mansard roofs, which lined the streets of North Philadelphia.
 Along Broad Street were the grand mansions of many industrialists.
 Lower North Philadelphia in particular housed a number of the nouveau riche; ambitious first or second generation immigrants or that had made their fortunes starting manufacturing firms.

 The theater was originally built to appeal to the upper middle class residents of the surrounding area, but the Great Depression and subsequent economic downturn took a harsh toll on the people of North Philadelphia.
 While the city had originally had a predominantly white population, discriminatory practices such as redlining and racially biased lending from loan companies led to a large increase in the urban black population, as well as a subsequent outflow of white residents.
 Black doctors, lawyers, politicians, and preachers took over the grand mansions along Diamond Street, while middle and lower class black residents moved into the rowhouses that were once predominately white.